-- a) The Act must provide for the appointment, promotion and dismissal of members of the Defence Forces which must be exercised impartially and ensure proper representation of all the diverse peoples of Zimbabwe; - b) The Act must provide for the prohibition of members of the Defence Forces from participating in politics.
-In contrast, the Police Act prohibits members of the Zimbabwe Republic Police from participating in political affairs and or running for political positions; - c) The Act provides for the establishment of the Defence Forces Service Commission.
-However, there is no term limit for the members of the board.
-It is recommended that members of the Board serve five-year terms as provided in Section 320 of the Constitution. - d) The Act must extend the powers of the Defence Forces Service Commission to investigate the conduct of members of the Defence Forces in cases where complaints are lodged with the Commission to ensure compliance with Section 208 of the Constitution; - e) In terms of Section 218(2) of the Constitution, the Defence Forces Service Commission should make service regulations.
-Currently, the Act under Section 113 provides that it is the Minister who provides for service regulations.
-It is recommended that the Act be amended to comply with the provisions of the Constitution; - f) Section 210 mandates the establishment of an independent complaints mechanism for dealing with complaints from the public about misconduct on the part of members of the Defence Forces.
-The Act must provide for the operationalisation of this provision;
+- a) The Act must provide for the prohibition of members of the Defence Forces from participating in politics.
+In contrast, the Police Act prohibits members of the Zimbabwe Republic Police from participating in political affairs and or running for political positions; - b) The Act must extend the powers of the Defence Forces Service Commission to investigate the conduct of members of the Defence Forces in cases where complaints are lodged with the Commission to ensure compliance with Section 208 of the Constitution; - c) Section 210 mandates the establishment of an independent complaints mechanism for dealing with complaints from the public about misconduct on the part of members of the Defence Forces.
+The Act must provide for the operationalisation of this provision.